batuhanakcal/threat-hunting-labs/hunts/hunt-01-notes.md

 - Not every 404 is recon; volume + variety matter.
 - clientip behind ELB ≠ true source.
 - Hunting loop: question → data layer → count by dimensions → new question.
+## Session 2 — Closure

+- TCP map: only internal 172.16.0.x destinations, only port 80.
+No external connections, no admin ports.
+- DNS: environment collects DNS (218,456 stream:dns events) but field-blind search for the IP returns 0 → genuinely no DNS trace (not a visibility gap).
+- Identity: src_ip 172.16.0.149 = host "gacrux" (AWS EC2 — hostnames carry i-* instance IDs; 02:* locally-administered MACs = VM).

+## Verdict
+Likely benign internal activity: a Python script (UA "__main__/0.2") on Frothly's AWS server gacrux systematically crawled the internal forum (197 GET requests / 22 min; forum pages, user profiles, login/lostpw/register).
+Fully internal, port 80 only, no external or DNS footprint.
+However, auth-surface enumeration is behaviorally indistinguishable from recon when seen in isolation → class of behavior worth a detection.

+## Detection idea (to develop)
+Alert when a single internal source enumerates >N distinct uri_query values on auth-related pages within a short window, with a non-browser user-agent.